Alekiie/Alekiie/README.md

 <h3 align="center">Python | SQL | Javascript | Django Web Developer</h3>

 <p align="center">
 I am a FullStack Web Developer specializing in Javascript and Django.
-I enjoy creating websites, writing technical articles and collaborating on open source projects.
+Am also a python programmer.I enjoy creating websites, writing technical articles and collaborating on open source projects.

 <p align="center">Reach me out for collaboration on a project or to hire me...</p>
 <!-- - Currently working on React and Django projects